Part 1 Understanding Chords

 • --3--

-2 Learn the C major chord.
+2. Learn the C major chord.
 Place your ring finger on the third fret of the fifth string, then place your middle finger on the second fret of the fourth string.
-At the same time, place your middle finger on the second fret of the fourth string—note that this is the same as the beginning of the G chord, just moved down one string.
-Finally, place your index finger on the first fret of the second string.
-Use all the strings except the top string.
+Also place your middle finger on the second fret of the fourth string - note that this is the same as the beginning of the G chord, just one string down.
+Finally place your index finger on the first fret of the second string.
+All but the top string are used.

 • --0--